 – Sherry Argov

 This simple act of journaling has the ability to change your life by providing you with clarity and organization, which in turn, aids you in manifesting your dreams and desires, while also allowing negative emotions to pass through without them feeling like a permanent obstacle.
 Your innermost thoughts should be released via handwriting.
 Using a computer to type out your inner workings can be a quick, helpful tool, but it can actually disconnect you from your own emotions, as technology obstructs us from the full cycle of creative release.
-You didn’t write it down, your computer did it for you!
-Don’t just be the guide, be the driver too! 🙂
+You didn’t write it down, your computer did it for you.
+The lesson here is — Don’t just be the guide, be the driver too.

 “Write poorly.
 Suck.
 Write Awful.
 Terribly.
 Frightfully.
 Don’t care.
 Turn off the inner editor.
 Let yourself write.
 Let it flow.
 Let yourself fail. […] Writing is like anything else.
 You won’t get good at it immediately.
 It’s a craft.
 You have to keep getting better. […] Write with abandon and it may end up being really really good.”